MoAly98/mellowgate/README.md

 # mellowgate

 A Python library for gradient estimation in discrete optimization problems.
-This package provides various gradient estimation methods including finite differences, REINFORCE, and Gumbel-Softmax for differentiable discrete decision making.
+This package provides differentiable relaxations of discrete decisions using JAX, implementing three main gradient estimation methods: finite differences, REINFORCE, and Gumbel-Softmax for efficient discrete decision making.

 ## Installation